Cabinet Refinishing & Painting in Temecula

 Floors, counters, appliances, and adjacent rooms are protected while the containment plan is set for your kitchen layout.

-Remove and label doors, drawer fronts, and hardware
+Remove and number doors, drawer fronts, and hardware

-Every removable piece is taken off, labeled, and tracked so doors, drawer fronts, hinges, and pulls return to the right place.
+Every removable piece is taken off and numbered so doors, drawer fronts, hinges, and pulls return to the exact opening they left.
+Doors and drawer fronts go to the shop and hang on spray racks.

 HEPA-vacuumed prep and sealed negative-pressure containment